SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-templates.md

 ## <a id="step-3a" />Step 3a – Change permissions​

-Follow these steps if the AAD (domain) groups already exist.
+Follow these steps if the Microsoft Entra domain groups already exist.
 If the groups do not exist or you need to add a group that can edit, go to step 3b.

 1. Select the groups​.